Meat thermometer is the best defense in keeping food safe.

 Caked-on grease or food can cause a fire.
 Brush and scrub the grate well.
 Some spray-on grill cleaners can be effective at removing residue.

-Blakeslee also suggested taking the grate out and clean leftover grease and food particles from inside the grill.
+Blakeslee also suggested taking the grate out and cleaning leftover grease and food particles from inside the grill.

 She also advised inspecting the cleaning brush.